 Major Life Goals –

 How many times have you been told that you better save money for retirement?
 That’s because it’s important to start ASAP.
 Retirement, however, shouldn’t be the only life goal you save toward.
 In fact, there are several milestones in life that will require you to crack open your wallet or write a hefty check.
-Consider the following life-changing goals: college, marriage, buying a house, children, etc. If you have a bucket list that includes things like traveling, having new experiences, etc. then you’ll need money to do those things as well.
+Consider the following life-changing goals: college, marriage, buying a house, having children, etc. If you have a bucket list that includes things like traveling, having new experiences, etc. then you’ll need money to do those things as well.
 It’s important to save for these life-changing and wonderful experiences.

 Emergency Funding –

 One of the most important reasons to create a savings fund is to have ready access to money that can be used in emergencies.
 For example, if company lay-offs occur where a person works, a savings fund can adequately provide them with resources such as mortgage payments for an extended period of time.
 If a natural disaster occurs, a savings fund can provide individuals with much-needed cash for temporary housing and other expenses.
-A savings fund is a great shield against the ups-and-downs that many people experience in life.
+A savings fund is a great shield against the difficulties that many people experience in life.

 A savings fund can also be an important resource for retirement.
-In fact, a good savings fund can enable individuals to retire early if they choose to: Because a savings funds will earn interest when kept with banks, a fund that is large enough can provide retirees with the ability to live well without dipping too much into their principal balance.
+In fact, a good savings fund can enable individuals to retire early if they choose to: Because a savings fund will earn interest when kept with banks, a fund that is large enough can provide retirees with the ability to live well without dipping too much into their principal balance.
 That can significantly boost the quality of life that a person can have when retired.

 With a good savings fund, individuals and couples can also increase their access to the housing that they want.
 A good savings fund can provide much-needed cash for securing an apartment, for example, and it can also provide a great down payment on a home.
 In most cases, banks look for a down payment of around 20% on a house, so a healthy savings fund can often enable buyers to purchase a bigger home and have more room for bargaining when making an offer to realtors.

-Savings funds can also help families in the long-term by providing funds for college educations and private schools.
+Savings funds can also help families in the long term by providing funds for college educations and private schools.
 Tuition rates at most colleges and private schools are very high at the moment, but a great savings fund can make the process of paying for a child’s schooling much easier and far less stressful.
 If further education would lead to a better job, individuals can also use a savings fund to return to school and seek out new qualifications.